dominant-strategies/quai-docusaurus/docs/learn/advanced-introduction/merged-mining/merged-mining.md

 Quai allows [merge-mined parachains](/learn/advanced-introduction/merged-mining/parachains.md) to derive security from Quai Network.
 While Quai's merged mining focuses on merge-mining many Quai-specific chains simultaneously, any blockchain that utilizes the [ProgPoW](/participate/mining/miner-overview.md#progpow-hashing-algorithm) hashing algorithm can bootstrap security and trustless bridging by enabling merged mining with Quai.

-All Quai block headers contain data fields for Prime, Region, and Zone in addition to a single empty data field.
+All Quai block headers contain data fields for prime, region, and zone in addition to a single empty data field.
 This empty field allows Quai miners to insert the block header of a parachain into a Quai block header, creating a valid Quai block and a valid parachain block simultaneously.
 The parachain coincident block serves the same purpose as intra-network coincident blocks, in that it provides a hash linked reference between chains, facilitating trustless state transfers.

 Parachain liveliness is determined by market forces.
 Each block leaves only a single empty data field, creating a competitive environment for parachains to incentivize Quai miners.